dexie/dexie-website/docs/Table/Table.bulkAdd().md

 ### Return Value

-If options argument is omitted, or options is {allKeys: false}, the return value is a promise resolving with the resulting primary key of the object that was last in given array:
+If the options argument is omitted, or options is `{allKeys: false}`, then the return value is a promise resolving with the resulting primary key of the object that was last added from the given array:

 [Promise&lt;LastKey&gt;](/docs/Promise/Promise)

+*Since 3.0.0-rc.2*:

-*Since 3.0.0-rc.2*: If options argument is provided in second or thirs argument with {allKeys: true}, the return value is a promise resulting with an array of resulting primary keys.
-The resulting array will have the same length as given array of objects to add.
+If the options argument is provided as the second or third argument with `{allKeys: true}`, then the return value is a promise resolving with an array of the resulting primary keys.
+The resulting array will have the same length as the given array of objects to be added.

 [Promise&lt;Key[]&gt;](/docs/Promise/Promise)

 ### Errors
+If some operations fail, then `bulkAdd()` will ignore those failures and return a rejected Promise with a [Dexie.BulkError](/docs/DexieErrors/Dexie.BulkError) referencing the failures.
+If a caller does not catch that error, then the transaction will abort.
+If a caller wants to ignore the failures, then the `bulkAdd()` operation must be caught.

+>**NOTE**
+>
-If some operations fail, bulkAdd will ignore those failures but return a rejected Promise with a [Dexie.BulkError](/docs/DexieErrors/Dexie.BulkError) referencing failures.
-If caller does not catch that error, transaction will abort.
-If caller wants to ignore the fails, the bulkAdd() operations must be caught. **NOTE: If you call bulkAdd() outside a transaction scope and an error occur on one of the operations, the successful operations will still be persisted to DB!
-If this is not desired, surround your call to `bulkAdd()` in a transaction and catch the transaction's promise instead of the `bulkAdd()` operation.**
+> If `bulkAdd()` is called outside of a transaction scope and an error occurs for one of the operations, then the successful operations will still be persisted to the database!
+If this is not desired, then surround the call to `bulkAdd()` in a transaction and catch the transaction's promise instead of the `bulkAdd()` operation.

 ### Remarks

 Add all given objects to the store.

-If you have a large number of objects to add to the object store, bulkAdd() is a little faster than doing add() in a loop.
+If you have a large number of objects to add to the object store, then `bulkAdd()` is a little faster than calling `add()` in a loop.

-If you do bulkAdd () within a transaction and don't catch the operation explicitly, the entire transaction will fail and roll back if any one item has an existing primary key.
-Catching the bulkAdd () will make sure any successful operation succeeds while failed operations are just ignored.
+If you call `bulkAdd()` within a transaction and don't catch the operation explicitly, then the entire transaction will fail and roll back if any item has an existing primary key.
+Catching `bulkAdd()` will make sure that successful operations will succeed while failed operations are just ignored.

 ### Difference between bulkPut() and bulkAdd()

-bulkAdd() will fail to add any item with same primary key whilst bulkPut () will succeed and update those records as well as the new ones.
+`bulkAdd()` will fail to add any item with a primary key that already exists in the store, whereas `bulkPut()` will succeed and update those records that already have a primary key that exists as well as new records (i.e. those records that have a primary key which does not exist in the store).

 ### Sample